vonhathanh/ForexBot/README.md

 - Write unit test
 - Use custom model
 - Implement weight initialization
-- Make data stationary
 - Create config parser
 - Overfit one batch of dataset to test model ability
+- Use convnet to test on non-stationary data
 # Notes:
+- Setup end-to-end training/evalution skeleton first + get dump baselines.
+- Fix random seed, start simple first, don't add too many features to our model
+- Complexity only one at a time (plug signal in one by one)
 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data
 # Dones
-- Add more data (we are using data of year 2013 now) (done)
+- Add more data (we are using data of year 2013 now)
-- Create train and test data set (done)
+- Create train and test data set
-- Implement test procedure on test data set (almost done)
+- Implement test procedure on test data set
-- Data visualization (done, nothing much to see)
+- Data visualization
-- Create some tools to compare performance between models (done)
+- Create some tools to compare performance between models